 How to protect myself when performing first aid during the Coronavirus outbreak?

 Providing first aid to someone who is unresponsive and not breathing is crucial in making sure that they have the best chance of recovery.
 However, it is also important that you take measures to protect yourself during the Covid-19 pandemic.
-In order to reduce the potential risk of infection when giving first aid, please follow the steps outlined on this page >
+In order to reduce the potential risk of infection when giving first aid.
+Find out more in our blog >

 It is more important than ever to wear gloves if easily available, follow hand washing guidance and be extra vigilant with how you dispose of waste.
-Much of this is covered in more detail along with updated guidance for CPR in our blog - What can a first aider do to help during coronavirus outbreak?
+To find everything you need to know about wearing gloves and keeping as safe as possible as a first aider read our blog: Do workplace first aiders need to wear gloves >

 Up to date information for first aiders and first responders from Public Health England can found here >